 Remove clipping paths

-If you're using the Default mapping profile (available to ArcGIS organizational accounts), some clipping paths are kept in the downloaded map to preserve the map's appearance.
+If you're using the Default mapping profile, some clipping paths are kept in the downloaded map to preserve the map's appearance.
 Examples include the following:

 - Polygon layers with transparency, such as building footprints in some vector tile basemaps.
 (Only applicable for ArcGIS Pro 3.1 and earlier)